Shopify/Klint/docusaurus/docs/2-core-concepts/klint-context.md

 ## Accessing Native Canvas

-The K object extends the native Canvas 2D context, so all standard methods are available:
+As briefly explained above, the Klint object extends the native Canvas 2D context, so all standard methods are available:

 ```tsx
 const draw = (K) => {